 #1.
 Trying to stay friends with most people from your childhood

 Then we went our separate ways.
 Went to separate schools.
 We pursued different dreams.
-We lost touch for sometime.
-The next time we met, we couldn’t believe how grown each of us have become.
+We lost touch for some time.
+The next time we met, we couldn’t believe how grown each of us has become.
 We are adults now.
 Dreams have changed but for the sake of our childhood, we have to try and stay friends.

 That’s a total waste of each others time.
 We won’t have friendship as closely knitted as we had when young however hard we try.
 Unless…(put whatever you think can still make you stay friends there).
 We’ve grown meeting new people who share our new dreams and desires.

 We love to talk to these new friends we made when shaping up to become who we are.
 Old things have passed away.
-Behold, we both a different creatures now!
+Behold, we both are different creatures now!